 Developing your treatment plan

 For most of our patients, a medical oncologist serves as their primary doctor.
-Your initial visit to CTCA® will typically last three to five days.
+Your initial visit to CTCA® will typically last one to three days.
 During this time, you will meet with a variety of doctors, including your medical oncologist, as well as clinicians from surgery, radiology, nutrition, naturopathic medicine and oncology rehabilitation.